Communities and patients are the core of the local health system, so our approach to quality improvement puts them at the heart of the process.

 Improving access to basic healthcare is a good first step, but it is not enough.
 Ensuring the high quality of maternal and child healthcare, especially at the local level where most families seek and receive care, is just as important.

-Using data and feedback collected from patients (usually mothers) and internal health center sources, these teams make improvements based on needs and evidence, while measuring the impact of the changes continuously.
+Using data and feedback collected from patients (usually mothers) and internal health center sources, change teams make improvements based on needs and evidence, while measuring the impact of the changes continuously.

 Due to the structure of Mali’s community health system, improving quality also means improving governance, accountability, and transparency.
 We also help raise sanitation and infrastructure standards in health centers when possible.